collocations.org

 The army was used to help break the strike.

-settle | ban
+settle

 The new government banned strikes.

-STRIKE + VERB
+strike + VERB

 The strike soon spread to other cities.

-paralyse sth
+paralyse/paralyze sth

-The strike paralysed the port.
+The strike paralysed/paralyzed the port.

-STRIKE + NOUN
+strike + NOUN

 action